1985 Horatio Alger Award Winner

 In 1958, Cuomo joined a law firm in Brooklyn and made partner by 1963.
 He also served as an adjunct professor at St. John's Law School.
 In 1974, he made his first bid for public office, entering the race for lieutenant governor.
 He lost, but the new governor appointed him secretary of state.
 In 1977, he ran for mayor of New York City, losing in a close run-off election.
 He was later elected lieutenant governor.
 In 1982, he was elected governor of New York.
 He served three terms and captivated the nation with his keynote address during the 1984 Democratic National Convention.

-Currently, Cuomo is practicing law with the New York firm Willkie Farr & Gallagher LLP.
-He is the author of several books, including Why Lincoln Matters Today More Than Ever, Reason to Believe, More Than Words: The Speeches of Mario Cuomo, and The New York Idea: An Experiment in Democracy.
+He authored several books, including Why Lincoln Matters Today More Than Ever, Reason to Believe, More Than Words: The Speeches of Mario Cuomo, and The New York Idea: An Experiment in Democracy.

-Cuomo says, "If you measure success in life by how much joy it brings you, you're measuring inaccurately.
-Life is also sadness, defeat, striving."
+Cuomo said, "If you measure success in life by how much joy it brings you, you're measuring inaccurately.
+Life is also sadness, defeat, striving."* Deceased